omar-polo/acmetag/README.md

 	go get git.omarpolo.com/acmetag

-`acmetag` is a tool to programmatically interact with `acme(1)` tag.
+`acmetag` is a tool to programmatically interact with `acme(1)` tag bar.
 It provides two flag:

  * `-g` prints the tag content (mnemonic: get)
  * `-c` clears the tag content (mnemonic: clear)

-any other arguments if passed will be appended to the tag.
+Any other argument (if passed) will be appended to the tag bar.

-Of course you can combine the flags:
+Of course, you can combine the flags:

 	acmetag -g -c fmt